BitWattr/chat-clone-ai-local/README.md

 #### Option A: Using the Executable (Recommended for Simplicity) 🚀

-If we provide a pre-built executable, this is the easiest way to get started.
+We provide a pre-built executable, this is the easiest way to get started.

 1.  **Download the Executable:**